Does Cold Weather Make You Pee More?

 Find out what you can do to prevent OAB in the winter months.

-• Take more trips to the bathroom.
+• Increased trips to the bathroom.

-• Have an increased need to urinate.
+• Increased need to urinate.

-• Feel that your bladder gets fuller faster.
+• Feeling the bladder gets fuller faster.

 What Is OAB?

+OAB is a type of urinary incontinence (UI) that causes you to urinate more frequently due to a feeling of a full bladder.
 According to a PubMed study*, OAB affects 1 out of 7 women and an equal portion of men in the US.

 • Feeling the sudden and uncontrollable urge to pee.